HCL-TECH-SOFTWARE/domino-c-api-docs/docs/explanation/index.md

-# Explaining the Domino C API
+# Refer to the HowTo documents.